 Its big colored flowers look striking against an open and sparely branched canopy.

-This short-lived, evergreen, tender shrub looks great as a small patio tree in raised planters and large containers.
+This short-lived, evergreen, tender shrub looks great as a small patio tree in raised planters and large containers in well drained soil.